You are $75 away from free shipping

-If you have oily skin, that gives you a pass on moisturizing after you’ve cleansed your face, right?
-Er…not quite.
+If you have oily skin, that gives you a pass on moisturizing after you’ve cleaned your face, right?
+Er…think again.
 External factors like pollution, UV rays, and excessive cleansing can damage oily skin’s moisture barrier, causing loss of moisture and an increase in oil production—which could mean you’ll end up looking even shinier if you don’t replace the moisture that’s been lost.
-Opt for a lightweight, oil-free water-based moisturizer, like the L'Oréal Paris Hydra Genius Daily Liquid Care for Normal/Oily Skin, which has a matte (a.k.a. non-shiny) finish.
+Opt for a lightweight, oil-free water-based moisturizer, like the L'Oréal Paris Hydra Genius Daily Liquid Care for Normal/Oily Skin, which has a matte (read: non-shiny) finish.
 It’s formulated with hyaluronic acid and aloe vera water to help provide long-lasting hydration.
-Gently smooth the moisturizer over your face after cleansing every morning and night.

 Yes, exfoliating does have its benefits, including helping to slough away dead skin cells—which could be responsible for your dull-looking complexion—that have built up on your skin’s surface over time.
-But you can overdo it (hello, irritation!).
+But you can overdo it and cause irritation to your skin.
 The answer to how many times a week you should exfoliate varies from person to person.
-Some can handle daily exfoliation, while others may only need to do so once or twice a week.
+Some can handle daily exfoliation, while others may only need to do it once or twice a week.
 Pay attention to how your skin responds after you exfoliate to help determine how often you should incorporate this step into your skin care routine.